ARM-software/arm-trusted-firmware/docs/plat/xilinx-zynqmp.rst

 With DEBUG=1, TF-A for ZynqMP uses DDR memory range instead of OCM memory range due to size constraints.
 For DEBUG=1 configuration for ZynqMP the BL31_BASE is set to the DDR location of 0x1000 and BL31_LIMIT is set to DDR location of 0x7FFFF.

-If the user wants to move the bl31 to a different DDR location, user can provide the DDR address location in the build command as follows,
+By default the above memory range will NOT be reserved in device tree.

+To reserve the above memory range in device tree, the device tree base address must be provided during build as,

 make CROSS_COMPILE=aarch64-none-elf- PLAT=zynqmp RESET_TO_BL31=1 DEBUG=1 \
+       XILINX_OF_BOARD_DTB_ADDR=<DTB address> bl31

+The default DTB base address for ZynqMP platform is 0x100000.
+This default value is not set in the code and to use this default address, user still needs to provide it through the build command as above.

+If the user wants to move the bl31 to a different DDR location, user can provide the DDR address location using the build time parameters ZYNQMP_ATF_MEM_BASE and ZYNQMP_ATF_MEM_SIZE.

+The DDR address must be reserved in the DTB by the user, either by manually adding the reserved memory node, in the device tree, with the required address range OR let TF-A modify the device tree on the run.

+To let TF-A access and modify the device tree, the DTB address must be provided to the build command as follows,

+make CROSS_COMPILE=aarch64-none-elf- PLAT=zynqmp RESET_TO_BL31=1 DEBUG=1 \
-	ZYNQMP_ATF_MEM_BASE=<DDR address> ZYNQMP_ATF_MEM_SIZE=<size> bl31
+	ZYNQMP_ATF_MEM_BASE=<DDR address> ZYNQMP_ATF_MEM_SIZE=<size> \
+	XILINX_OF_BOARD_DTB_ADDR=<DTB address> bl31

 FSBL->TF-A Parameter Passing